cemac-ccs/cesm2_arc4_rtd/docs/source/making_changes.rst

                         JOB_WALLCLOCK_TIME: 0:20:00

 .. code-block:: console

 		$ ./xmlchange JOB_WALLCLOCK_TIME=00:30:00 --subgroup case.run

 .. note::

-   The flag ``--subgroup case.run'' is used to change only the main job wallclock without affecting the st_archive wallclock.
+   The flag ``--subgroup case.run`` is used to change only the main job wallclock without affecting the st_archive wallclock.